RestKit/RestKit/README.md

 1. Add the submodule: `git submodule add git://github.com/twotoasters/RestKit.git RestKit`
 1. Open RestKit.xcodeproj and drag the RestKit project file into your XCode project.
 1. Click on the entry for RestKit.xcodeproj in your project's **Groups & Files** section.
-In the right hand pane, find the entry for **libRestKit.a** and click the checkbox on the far right underneath the silver target icon.
+In the right hand pane, find the entries for **libRestKitSupport.a** **libRestKitObjectMapping.a** **libRestKitNetwork.a** and **libRestKitJSONParserYAJL.a** and click the checkboxes on the far right underneath the silver target icon.
 This will link your project against RestKit.
 If you wish to use the Core Data support, click the checkbox next to **libRestKitCoreData.a** also (this requires that you add Core Data to the Linked Libraries section at the bottom of the screen as well).
 1. Get Info on your target and you should be looking at the **General** tag.
 In the top **Direct Dependencies** section, click the plus button and add a direct dependency on the RestKit target.
 1. Switch to the 'Build' tab in your project inspector.
 Make sure that your **Configuration** pop-up menu reads **All Configurations** so that your changes will work for all build configurations.
 1. Find the **Header Search Paths** setting.
 Double click and add a new entry.
 When RestKit is compiled, it will copy all relevant headers to the appropriate location under the /Build directory within the RestKit checkout.
 You need to add a path to the /Build directory of RestKit, relative to your project file.
 For example, if you checked the submodule out to the 'Libraries' subdirectory of your project, your header path would be 'Libraries/RestKit/Build'.